Voltaire Y. Rosales: As an Executive RTC Judge

-Soon, Judge Voltaire Y. Rosales started receiving offers of money and threats to his life.
-He remained steadfast in his commitment to the highest ideals and the noblest standards of his legal education at the College of Law of the Ateneo De Manila University.
-Judge Rosales would later convict a vindictive drug addict and criminal named German Agojo.
-Agojo would be sentenced to life imprisonment at Bilibid Prison, Muntinlupa.
-Even as the threats to Judge Rosales's life became more ominous, he refused to follow up his transfer to a safer jurisdiction.
-He believed that if he should be killed in the line of duty, it only meant that God had decided to call him and he was ready to meet his destiny.
+While serving as a judge, Rosales soon started receiving offers of bribery and threats to his life, though he generally ignored these bribes and death threats.
+Rosales would later convict a criminal named German Agojo, which is suspected to play a role in Rosales' assassination.
+Agojo would be sentenced to death at Bilibid Prison, Muntinlupa.
+Despite the threats to Rosales' life becoming more serious, he refused to follow up his transfer to a safer jurisdiction.
+He believed that if he was to be killed in the line of duty, it was through a divine will.